Nhill & District Sporting Club

-The Nhill and District Sporting Club Inc was formed in 2001 with the amalgamation of the Nhill and District Football Club, Nhill Netball Club, Nhill Red and Nhill Blue Cricket Clubs.
+The Nhill and District Sporting Club Inc was formed in 2001 with the amalgamation of the Nhill and District Football Club and Nhill Cricket Club.
 In 2007 The Nhill Hockey Club joined the Nhill and District Sporting Club and in 2010 a soccer division was developed, which lasted for 12 months.

 The Sporting club now comprises four sports; cricket, football, hockey and netball.

 The club operates from Davis Park and maintains the oval, resulting in one of the best playing surfaces in Western Victoria.
-Hindmarsh Shire Council own the facilities at Davis Park, including the buildings.
+Hindmarsh Shire Council own the facilities at Davis Park, including the buildings and a new grandstand/clubrooms completed in 2026.

 The football division competes in the Wimmera Football League (WFL).
 They are based in the township of Nhill, Victoria.

-Wimmera Football Netball League
+Nhill Football Netball Club

-The township of Nhill has had a local team in the WFL since it formed in 1937.
-The tigers won the premiership on four occasions, 1965, 1966, 1969 and 1981.
-They last played off in the Grand Final in 2010.
+The Nhill Football Club appears to of been established in 1883 and they initially wore red and white colours when competing in the President's Challenge Cup and combined with Dimboola FC for this competition.

+In 1912, Loyal Lackmann kicked 95 goals for Nhill when they played in the Borung and Dunmuckle Shire Football Association.

+In 1938, Nhill FC Reserves competed in Lowan Star Football League, with Jack Kay winning the club best and fairest.

-In 2023 the NDSC B Grade netball team won the Wimmera League Premiership.
+In 2023 the NDSC B Grade netball team won the premiership in the Wimmera FNL.
 This was Nhill's first open age netball premiership in a number of decades.

+In 2026 Nhill won the senior football premiership in the Wimmera FNL, ending a 45-year premiership drought.

+Football Premierships

+Nhill FC have won the following senior football premiership - 1904, 1932, 1964, 1965, 1969, 1981 and 2026.
+The club has also been runners-up in - 1920, 1923, 1929, 1939, 1963 and 2010.